whitneyburton/portfolios/students/1508/matt_rooney/20151002-matt-rooney-m1.markdown

 ### Playing a Part

-Joined the 1510 Party Planning Committee and will be attending the 1510 Intro Workshop on Oct.
+I joined the 1510 Party Planning Committee and will be attending the 1510 Intro Workshop on Oct.
 8th.
-Joined the Music slack channel and hope to contribute to the podcast's theme song in the coming weeks.
-Present and happy to collaborate on daily warmups.
+I also joined the Music slack channel and hope to contribute to the podcast's theme song in the coming weeks.
+I'm always present and happy to collaborate on daily warmups.
 I hope to contribute more in the future as I gain confidence in my programing skills.

 ## Review